 With compression therapy, the keloid scar is compressed with gauze and tape or a custom compression garment, depending on its size and location.
 It’s important to note that the pressure dressing should be worn for at least 16-23 hours a day for three to six months for the treatment to be effective.

-This effective treatment can alleviate itching and pain in the area and usually requires multiple injections repeated every three to four weeks.
+This effective treatment alleviates itching and pain in the area and usually requires multiple steroid injections repeated every three to four weeks.

 Some of the adverse effects include telangiectasias (spider veins), skin and subcutaneous fat atrophy, skin necrosis (death), and ulceration.
 Therefore, this treatment is usually reserved for smaller lesions.
 Recurrence rates vary from 9 to 50%.